 What is a synthesizer?

-Well, I believe there is not much to tell here that you already don’t know.
-Synthesizer is an electronic musical instrument that generates electric signals that are converted to sound through your speakers, headphones or to record it to your computer.
+Synthesizer is an electronic musical instrument that generates electric signals that are converted to sound through your speakers, headphones, or to record it to your computer.
 You can produce the sound of your desire by manipulating filters such as pitch, velocity, pulse, tone, and many more.

-Synthesizers might vary but the signal path from “Oscillator” to “Filter” and then “Amp” is always the same.
+Synthesizers might vary, but the signal path from “Oscillator” to “Filter” and then “Amp” is always the same.
 Start with the base waveform (Sine, Square, Triangle, etc.) that is generated in the Oscillator and then into a filter to shape your sound with boosting or cutting frequencies.
-Last destination at the Amp section to give additional modification with Reverb, Echo, Delay and many other audio effects.
+Ultimate destination at the Amp section to give additional modification with Reverb, Echo, Delay, and many other audio effects.

-Difference between a MIDI keyboard and a synthesizer
+What is the difference between a MIDI keyboard and a synthesizer?

 They might look the same, but they are far away different.
 Synthesizer is an electronic musical instrument that consists of several different modules that work together to produce a synthesized sound or recreate an instrument.
 In other words, you can create your own sounds and compose electronic music with that one tool.
 On the other hand, a MIDI (Musical Instrument Digital Interface) sends a series of messages to other instruments so that they will generate a specific sound.
 The MIDI keyboard doesn’t produce any kind of music on its own.

 That is is the biggest reason synthesizers are more expensive than simple MIDI keyboards.
 Synthesizers include a lot of tones and ways to manipulate them.
 It takes expertise and knowledge to create these electronic signals.